kilianglas/algorand-starter-kit/contracts/README.md

 - *counter_clear_state.teal*: Compiled TEAL code of the clear state program of the counter smart contract This process is equivalent for the other examples.
 After compilation, we can deploy the smart contracts.
-First we need to enter the sanbox algod environment by running in at the root of the sanbox repository:
+First, we need to enter the sandbox algod environment by running in at the root of the sandbox repository:
 ``` bash
 ./sanbox enter algod
 ```
-This should open a shell in the sanbox node docker container.
+This should open a shell in the sandbox node docker container.
 In this shell we can use the *goal* CLI to interact with the sandbox Algorand node.
 You can find the goal documentation [here](https://developer.algorand.org/docs/clis/goal/goal).

-The sanbox already containes some accounts we can use.
+The sandbox already contains some accounts we can use.
 You can list the available accounts running:
 ``` bash
 goal account list
 ```